 Determinants of variation in the breeding phenology in the population

-The first two principal components (PC) of the principal component analysis (PCA) described together more than 70% of the variation in the data, and both had a standard deviation above one (Figure S1; Table S2).
-Therefore, we kept the scores of these two PCs (PC1 and PC2) as explanatory variables in the following linear regressions on the start of the breeding season and on peak breeding (also including the scaled cosine of lunar angle).
+The first two principal components (PC) of the principal component analysis (PCA) described together more than 70% of the variation in the data, and both had a standard deviation (i.e. the squared root of their eigenvalue) above one (Figure S1; Table S5).
+Therefore, applying the Kaiser rule, we kept the scores of these two PCs (PC1 and PC2) as explanatory variables in the following linear regressions on the start of the breeding season and on peak breeding (also including the scaled cosine of lunar angle).
 PC1 was mostly determined by winter temperature (+0.45 loading) and winter and spring SWE (-0.61 and -0.64, respectively).
 PC2 was mostly determined by spring weather conditions.
-Spring temperature had a negative loading (-0.68), while precipitation had a positive loading (+0.68) (Figure S1; Table S3).
+Spring temperature had a negative loading (-0.68), while precipitation had a positive loading (+0.68) (Figure S1; Table S6).

-The 1000 linear regressions on the start of the breeding season and the 1000 on the date of peak breeding performed similarly.
-Regarding the start of the breeding season, the model (mean adjusted R2 = 0.384 [0.382 ; 0.385]) indicated a significant negative relationship with PC1 and a significant positive relationship with PC2 (Table 2).
-The interaction of PC1 and PC2 had a non-significant and small effect, and the cosine of the lunar angle also had a non-significant effect.
-Similarly, for the regression on peak night, we found a significant negative relationship with PC1 and a significant positive relationship with PC2, while the interaction of PC1 and PC2 and the cosine of the lunar angle were non-significant (Table 2).
-The mean adjusted R2 was 0.561 [0.558 ; 0.564].
+Regarding the start of the breeding season, the model (adjusted R2 = 0.41) indicated a significant negative relationship with PC1 and a significant positive relationship with PC2 (Table 2).
+The cosine of the lunar angle had a non-significant effect.
+Similarly, for the regression on the dates of peak breeding, we found a significant negative relationship with PC1 and a significant positive relationship with PC2, while the cosine of the lunar angle had a small and non-significant effect (Table 2).
+The adjusted R2 was 0.54.
 In both cases the outcome is that warmer temperatures in winter and spring, less snow cover, and weaker precipitations are all associated with an earlier start and peak of the breeding season.
+Both the 1000 linear regressions on the simulated dates of the start of the breeding season and the 1000 on the simulated dates of peak breeding performed similarly to the two regressions on the originally assigned dates (Table S2), indicating that our analysis is robust to possible imperfect assignment of dates of start and peak breeding.